TIJUANA, Mexico (Reuters) - What do Tijuana, Baghdad and Jerusalem have in common?

-According to U.S. defense contractor sources, the project will cost several billion dollars and was prompted by fears that growing anarchy and unrest in Iraq will spill into Saudi Arabia.
+According to U.S. defence contractor sources, the project will cost several billion dollars and was prompted by fears that growing anarchy and unrest in Iraq will spill into Saudi Arabia.

-Another neighbor of Iraq, Kuwait, has already sealed its border with electrified fences, berms and a two-meter deep trench running along the 135-mile (217-kilometer) dividing line, according to a senior Kuwaiti diplomat in Washington.
+Another neighbour of Iraq, Kuwait, has already sealed its border with electrified fences, berms and a two-metre deep trench running along the 135-mile dividing line, according to a senior Kuwaiti diplomat in Washington.

 There is constant aerial surveillance of the line, across which Iraqi tanks rolled in the 1991 invasion of Kuwait.

 East of the Arabian Peninsula, ambitious projects are underway to control movement between India and Pakistan; India and Bangladesh; and Pakistan and Afghanistan.

 Almost invariably, governments that decide on physical separation from a neighbour predict that it would reduce tension but, at times, that remains wishful thinking.

 In April, for example, a firefight broke out between Afghan and Pakistani troops after the Afghans tried to tear down parts of a fence running through a tribal area.

 Pakistan started building a fence along part of the 1,500-mile border under U.S. pressure to close the routes of Taliban fighters heading to Afghanistan to join the war against U.S. and multinational forces.

 In Europe, two of the most infamous walls -- the remnants of the Berlin wall and the “Peace Wall” in Belfast -- have become tourist attractions.
 But Spain has built double fences 10 to 20 feet high and topped with razor wire around its wealthy enclaves of Ceuta and Melilla in Morocco to keep immigrants out.